boginw/P5/report/5 Iteration 4/Overview of the project.md

 As mentioned earlier, the communication component will be shown later.
 Therefore the focus will be to explain the `video capture`-component, `ellipse processor`-component and the `ANN`-component.

 ### Video Capture
-The OpenCV framework supplies this component, it allows for opening a video camera and interact with it.
-It is configured to use the machines default camera and to grab frames in a size of 320x240 pixels.
+The OpenCV framework supplies this component, it allows for interacting with a video camera.
+It is configured to use the machine's default camera and to grab frames in a size of 320x240 pixels.
 Invoking the `read`-method will retrieve a single frame from the camera, which then can be sent to the `ellipse processor`.

 ### Ellipse Processor
 The Ellipse Processor component contains a lot of moving parts.
 The responsibility of this component is to detect a speed sign, crop to it, resize and convert the image to binary.
 In other words, the responsibility of the Ellipse Processor is to act as a pre-processor for the `ANN` and prepare the "signal" (image) for the network.